0xapriori/Suave-research/README.md

 ## Definitions ~
-* **Abstract Suave** - SUAVE is a permissionless credible commitment device (PCCD) that program and privately settle higher-order commitments for other PCCDs.
+* **Abstract** - SUAVE is a permissionless credible commitment device (PCCD) that program and privately settle higher-order commitments for other PCCDs.
 It should look like a faster blocktime version of Ethereum but with SGX to ensure private mempool
-* **Concrete Suave** - SUAVE as *market for mechanisms* designed to decentralize the MEV supply chain by enabling centralized infrastructure (builders, relays, centralized RFQ routing, etc.) to be programmed as smart contracts on a decentralized blockchain.
+* **Concrete** - SUAVE as *market for mechanisms* designed to decentralize the MEV supply chain by enabling centralized infrastructure (builders, relays, centralized RFQ routing, etc.) to be programmed as smart contracts on a decentralized blockchain.
-* **Endgame Suave** - Suave is designed to be the Mempool and Blockbuilder for all blockchains
+* **Endgame** - SUAVE is designed to be the Mempool and Blockbuilder for all blockchains

 *Note that Abstract and Concrete is not Flashbots teminology.*

-### Abstratc Suave
+## Abstract SUAVE
 * [Xyn Spec](https://hackmd.io/@sxysun/suavespec)
 * [The Future of MEV is SUAVE](https://writings.flashbots.net/the-future-of-mev-is-suave)
 * [Devcon Talk](https://youtu.be/ACXAzLy3iWY)
 * [Apriori slide deck](https://github.com/0xapriori/Suave-research/blob/main/mmFood.pdf)
 * [Suave, Anoma, Shared Sequencers, and Super Builders](https://dba.mirror.xyz/NTg5FSq1o_YiL_KJrKBOsOkyeiNUPobvZUrLBGceagg)

-### Concrete Suave
+## Concrete SUAVE
 * [Suave-Geth repo](https://github.com/flashbots/suave-geth)
 * [Suave.Salon EthCC](https://drive.google.com/file/d/14KD40UV5yQwesnCEkDxd24Bb9tZMrHse/view?pli=1)
     * [Code Demo](https://drive.google.com/file/d/1IHuLtxwjRvRpYjMG3oRuAgS5MUZtmAXq/view)